Being Focused While Driving

-Even with all of the latest and greatest vehicle technology that is intended to keep people safe, the number of fatal accidents keeps increasing.
-I would argue that some of that can be attributed to drivers now having less to think about while driving, since a lot of newer cars will check your blind spot and even keep you from driving off of the road.
-In my opinion, safety technology in newer cars is actually dangerous in some ways because it allows a driver to not have to think about certain aspects of driving.
-Fully automated vehicles are ideal for safety, but half automated vehicles (like what we have now) are deceivingly dangerous, and the numbers reflect that.
+Even with all of the latest and greatest vehicle technology that is intended to keep vehicle occupants safe, the number of fatal accidents keeps increasing.
+I would argue that some of that can be attributed to drivers now having less to think about while driving since a lot of newer cars will check your blind spot and even alert you if you begin to drift from your lane.
+In my opinion, safety technology in newer cars is actually dangerous in some ways because it allows a driver to not have to think about certain critical aspects of driving.
+Fully automated vehicles are ideal for safety, but half-automated vehicles (like what we have now) are deceivingly dangerous, and the numbers reflect that.

-This is what happens when you don’t shoulder check.
+This is what happens when you don’t shoulder check – ‘Biggest, Baddest Football Hits Ever’

-Another huge aspect of distracted driving is stress.
+Stress - Another huge aspect of distracted driving is stress.
 Stress ruins everything, including driving.
 When someone is stressed and they are sitting at a red light waiting for it to change, they will be more likely to make a bad decision and start checking their phone, but if they weren’t stressed it is less likely that they would do that.
 Good decisions are made when people are not panicked or stressed.
+It’s always when these unexpected or stressful moments arise that bad things happen.
+Most people would never drive drunk, but put them in a situation and that could easily change.

 The Slow Motion Effect